Hiking vs running: which is better?

 Not all runners will experience injuries, but studies do seem to suggest that runners have a higher incidence of injury than walkers and hikers, so we’re giving hiking a slight edge over running here.

 Moving on from the physical benefits and risks, let’s consider the gear required for hiking and running.
-In all honesty, neither sport requires a ton of gear compared to sports like rock climbing or skiing.
+In all honesty, neither sport requires a ton of gear compared to pursuits like rock climbing, mountaineering or skiing

 For both, you absolutely need proper footwear.
 However, while some people prefer to hike in hiking boots, many choose to do both sports in trail running shoes.
 For both, you might get started in whatever workout gear you already own but if you’re doing it regularly, you’ll be more comfortable in breathable clothing and need waterproofs for wet conditions.